Resilient Constrained Learning: Conclusion

-\textbf{Constraint violation and Generalization:} Relaxing stringent requirements not only makes the empirical problem easier to solve, but it can also lead to a better empirical approximation of the underlying statistical problem.
-As shown in Figure~\ref{fig:constraint_sat}(right) the resilient approach has a smaller fraction of clients that are infeasible at the end of training.
-In addition, when constraints are evaluated on the test set, larger constraint violations are observed for some clients in the constrained approach.
+\textbf{Constraint violation and generalization:} Relaxing stringent requirements not only makes the empirical problem easier to solve, but it can also lead to a better empirical approximation of the underlying statistical problem.
+As shown in Figure~\ref{fig:perturb}(right), the resilient approach has a smaller fraction of clients that are infeasible at the end of training.
+In addition, when constraints are evaluated on the test set, larger constraint violations are observed for some (outlier) clients in the hard constrained approach ($u_c=0$).
 In Appendix~\ref{a:additional-results-FL-res} we show that this holds across different problem settings.
-In addition, we also show that in this can be attributed partly to the fact that larger generalization gaps for the constraints were observed for the constrained approach.
-That is, overly stringent requirements can result not only in large dual variables, but can also harm generalization.
+In addition, we also illustrate the fact that this is partly due to generalization issues, i. e., that overly stringent requirements can harm generalization.
+This observation is in line with the constrained learning theory developed in~\cite{chamon2020probably, tit}.